Arithmetic and geometry of Markov polynomials: Structure of Markov Polynomials

 and setting $w = 1$ we obtain

 We define the Newton polygon of $M_{\rho}(x, y, z)$ as the convex hull \beq{Newton} \Delta_{\rho} = \Delta(P_{\rho}) := \Conv \lbrace (i, j): A_{ij} \neq 0 \rbrace \subset \mathbb{Z}^2. \eeq

-We have the following explicit description\footnote{We are very grateful to Alexey Ustinov for the stimulating discussions of the Newton polygons for Markov polynomials, which led to formula (\ref{eqn:Newton Poly}).} of the Newton polygons of the numerators of Markov polynomials in general case.
+We have the following explicit description\footnote{We are very grateful to Alexey Ustinov for the stimulating discussions of the Newton polygons for Markov polynomials, which led to formula (\ref{eqn:Newton Poly}).} of the Newton polygons of the numerators of Markov polynomials in general case.\footnote{As we were informed by Ralf Schiffler, this result can be derived from the general description of Newton polygons for rank 3 cluster algebras \cite{LLS}.}

 \begin{theorem} Given a rational $\rho=\frac{a}{b}$, the Newton polygon $\Delta_{a/b}$ of the numerator of Markov polynomial $M_{\rho}(x, y, z)$ is the area on the $ij$-plane with $i, j \geq 0$ satisfying the conditions